FAQ (for Primary Schools)

 Funding Scope

-1. one-off grant (max $200,000): for meeting upfront expenditure on hardware, software, equipment (such as cloud servers and storage services) which is required for organising IT-related ECAs; and
+1. one-off grant (max $200,000 for the first round and $150,000 for the second round of the programme respectively): for meeting upfront expenditure on hardware, software, equipment (such as cloud servers and storage services) which is required for organising IT-related ECAs; and

 2. operating grant: for meeting expenditure on professional services, operating services and technical support services, etc. for IT-related ECAs.
 It is used mainly for organising school-based ECAs, such as robotics and artificial intelligence workshops, participation in IT-related competitions and visits to IT companies, etc.